Laci21/mimica/MIMICA_HACKATHON_PLAN.md

 - Ensure all element labels use `humanizeElementId` so they read as human descriptions (for example, "Continue button" or "Guidance Level Slider") rather than internal IDs.
 - Review TKF typography and spacing for projector readability (font sizes, contrast, line length).
 - Make sure the TKF panel clearly communicates that it is the system’s knowledge fabric: a structured memory of issues and improvements.
+- Introduce a light-weight **gatekeeper layer** in front of `TKFAggregator` that:
+  - Validates and normalizes incoming steps before they become TKF evidence (e.g. ignore obvious duplicates or non-user-facing events).
+  - Aggregates similar events so severity reflects distinct evidence, not just raw volume.
+  - Is visually represented as a small “gate” between the knowledge threads and the TKF fabric, so it’s clear that TKF is curated rather than a raw log.

 #### 6. Add TKF evidence drill-down